aridkabir/ITCS-4122-Project-2/readme.md

   - `Year` — release year
   - `Global_Sales` — worldwide sales (millions)
   - `NA_Sales`, `EU_Sales`, `JP_Sales` — regional sales (millions)

+  I picked this dataset specifically because of the wide variety of items, spanning from the 1980's to 2020.
+  This gives us a lot of items to work with, and allows us to see trend data very easily utilizing PowerBI.

 ---